Social Distancing & Travel Restrictions

-Governor Michelle Lujan Grisham is committed to mitigating the widespread community transmission of COVID-19 by enforcing self-isolation for all persons travelling into New Mexico.
+Governor Michelle Lujan Grisham and the state of New Mexico are committed to mitigating the widespread community transmission of COVID-19 by enforcing self-isolation for persons travelling into New Mexico from high-risk areas.
 This pertains to anyone travelling by airplane, public transportation, or vehicle.

 Self Isolation & Self Quarantine